Starage Logo

 When using the SBG components for futuristic buildings and ships, please keep the following in mind:

-Room Type: Some rooms in the Stronghold Builder’s Guide might not mesh with futuristic settings.
-With a little extrapolation, however, it is easy to convert an older type of room into a new one.
-Thus, alchemical laboratories can be science labs and smithys can be small manufacturing areas.
-Libraries of the future might not hold bound paper volumes, but they probably hold digital terminals.
-Most of the rooms in the Guide apply in any age and need only a little stretch of the imagination: a throne room in the future might have high tech art displays, but it will still be a throne room.
+Room Type: Some rooms in the guidebook might not mesh with futuristic settings.
+With a little extrapolation, however, it’s easy to convert an older type of room into a new one.
+Thus, alchemical laboratories can be science labs and smithies can be small manufacturing areas.
+Libraries of the future might not hold bound paper volumes, but they probably hold digital terminals or devices.
+Most of the rooms in the Guide apply in any age and need only a little stretch of the imagination: a throne room in the future might have high tech art displays, but it’s still a throne room.

 Size: All rooms are listed in stronghold spaces.
 Rooms can be bigger or smaller, however, depending on the needs of the building.
 Rooms aboard ships are often smaller than what is called for; the captain’s commode can be quite luxurious without taking up the listed amount of space.
 Reducing a room’s size also reduces the cost of the room by the same amount; bonuses are also reduced by the same amount, rounding down.
 So a luxurious bath, if reduced to one stronghold space instead of two, would be cut in half.
 It would cost half as much (5,000) but the bonus to Charisma would only be +2.
 The size of specific rooms should be recorded at the time of purchase.

-Prerequisites: Sometimes the personnel needed for a room can come from the crew already on board a vessel or already within the building.
-If a ship cannot hold another crew member, the room can be built without the required personnel; it will simply remain shut down until someone works in it and takes care of it.
+Prerequisites: The personnel needed for a room are usually drawn from those employed to run it, such as a ship’s crew or a scientist hired to work in a laboratory.
+But buildings and ships have limits.
+If a ship can’t support another crew member at the moment, a room can be built without the required personnel; it will simply remain shut down until someone works in it and takes care of it.

-Description: The descriptions given in the Guide might be too rustic or medieval for a futuristic setting, but they give the reader a good indication of how well furnished a room is.
-When in doubt, use the Room Quality as a guide.
+Description: The descriptions given in the Guidebook might be too rustic or medieval for a futuristic setting, but they give the reader a good indication of how well furnished a room is.
+When in doubt, use Room Quality as a guide.

 Method: The outer walls of a ship are never figured into room construction (and neither are windows).
 Interior walls are the major concern.
 Although walls in the future might not be made of bone, a player could use the statistics of bone walls for another material.